shivajivarma/shivajivarma/README.md

 #### I'm Shivaji, a Polyglot full stack developer from India.

-- 🔭 I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+🔭 I’m current working as a Staff Software Engineer, having more than 9 years experience, contributing to architecture, frontend and backend in building cloud based applications.

-- ⚡ In my free time I play CS:GO
+⚡ In my free time I play CS:GO

+__Fun fact__: You can find my name in the list of jQuery authors.

 ### Connect with me: